Fellow Since 1999

 Rationing Kruti Samiti

-This profile was prepared when Leena Joshi was elected to the Ashoka Fellowship in 1999.
+This description of Leena Joshi's work was prepared when Leena Joshi was elected to the Ashoka Fellowship in 1999.

 The New Idea